25 BEST North Carolina Beaches To Visit (2023)

 Enjoying Carolina Beach / Best North Carolina Beaches

 • What is the prettiest beach in North Carolina?
 We get asked this question often, and while everyone’s opinion differs, our favorite beaches are along the 85 Miles of Coastline that make up the Crystal Coast.
-Most notably, Emerald Isle Beach, which is a quiet beach and sees lower tourism numbers compared to other beaches in North Carolina.
+Most notably, Emerald Isle Beach is a quiet beach with lower tourism numbers than other beaches in North Carolina.

 • What is the clearest beach in North Carolina?
-While you won’t find clear beaches like in the Mediterranean, there are areas of North Carolina that are exceptionally clear.
+While you won’t find clear beaches like in the Mediterranean, some areas of North Carolina are exceptionally clear.
 Most notably, the Shackleford Banks in the Cape Lookout National Seashore!
 It’s here you can find the clearest water in North Carolina.
 This area is also home to over 100 wild horses!

 • What is the least crowded beach in North Carolina?
 One of the most overlooked beaches in North Carolina is Holden Beach on the southern coast of North Carolina.
 It’s a true escape from the rest of the world with very few commercial properties and businesses.
-If you want go get away from the business of the Wilmington area head here!
+If you want to get away from the business of the Wilmington area, head here!

 • Are there white-sand North Carolina beaches?
 If you come to North Carolina looking for sand that you get in the Maldives you’ll be disappointed.
 Nevertheless, Carova is where you will find the whitest sand in North Carolina.

-• Can you swim in these North Carolina beaches?
+• Can you swim on these North Carolina beaches?
 You can swim in any of the waters around the NC coast.
-The best months for swimming are July, August, and September when the air is warm and dipping in the ocean is refreshing.
+The best months for swimming are July, August, and September, when the air is warm and dipping in the ocean is refreshing.
 If you are not a strong swimmer best to stay close to shore as rip currents are the leading surf hazard for all beachgoers.
-According to The U.S. Lifesaving Association percent of all surf rescues are related to rip currents.
+According to The U.S. Lifesaving Association, most surf rescues are related to rip currents.

 More Coastal Carolina Travel Guides